How To Measure Standing Rigging Tension

 Product Review: MastGates Sail Track Gates

 Do you know how to reef your mainsail when the wind gets overpowering?
 If not, you really should learn how.
 If you already know, is your sailboat rigged so that you can reef and unreef quickly in high winds while underway?
-If not, besides a jiffy reefing line like I describe in Single line jiffy reefing, you’re…
+If not, besides a jiffy reefing line like I describe in my single line jiffy reefing article, you’re going to want to install mast gates of some kind.

 Product Review: Nikon Aculon A211 Binoculars